 Make payments (Semester fees) at the on-campus bank.
 (See Fees page on WIUC website for bank details or Accounts Office)

-Fill in the “Registration Form” with the basic details and turn it into the Academic Registry/Department for course assignment and registration.
+Fill in the “Registration Form” with the basic details and submit it to your Faculty/School for course assignment and registration.

 Open Normal Registration